 Euller said his company would have made a respectable profit cleaning VLT Academy for $82,800 a year.
 He was surprised to learn he lost to a bid three times higher.

 "That pricing is so far out in left field, it's in a different universe," Euller said.

 Red Carpet Janitorial has been around for 40 years.
 Euller's company cleans several Tri-State area schools, including the 100,000 square foot LaSalle High School.
 While contract requirements vary school to school, Red Carpet cleans LaSalle for less than half the price VLT pays the company owned by the superintendent's husband.

 We couldn't find a single listing for CEED Janitorial Services online or in the phone book.
-We don't know if the company has any other customers.
+We don't know if the company has any other

 Records with the Ohio Secretary of State show CEED's incorporation papers were canceled last year for failure to file or pay state taxes.
-We went to the Hamilton address listed on those incorporation papers and found a home instead
+We went to the Hamilton address listed on those incorporation papers and found a home instead of a business.

 The Butler County Auditor lists the home's owner as the Valerie E. Lee Trust.
 The current contract lists another address for CEED's corporate offices -- a $623,000 home in West Chester owned by both the superintendent and the building manager.

 VLT Academy has grown over the years, and so has the janitorial contract.
 In September 2010, the school board voted to pay Clyde Lee's company an extra $54,000 when VLT added a new building to its campus.
 The contract had grown to $303,900 without the board re-opening the bidding process.